Uberi/University-Notes/PHIL350/PHIL350.md

 Know-how seems to have a non-cognitive nature.
 Experimentally, Bengson/Moffett/Wright try to test whether people think knowing-that is different from knowing-how.

 People were presented with a case where someone is able to teach someone else how to do stunts without ever being able to do them themselves.
-When asked, most of them judged that the person had know-how but didn't have ability.
+When asked, most of them judged that the person had know-that but didn't have ability, supporting anti-intellectualism.

 # 23/11/15